piryopt/pienryhmien-optimointi/documentation/project_meetings.md

 ### Preparing for the sprint preview

-* Participants: the project team and the tutor
+* Participants: the project team and the sponsor
 * When: at the end of the sprint, 1/2 hour before the sprint review
 * Preparations for the sprint preview meeting:
   * set up the meeting presentation